 The year is beginning to shape up and many travel enthusiasts are gearing up for another year of adventure.
 In the last two years, we’ve seen an increase in local tourism and travel within Africa.
-Destinations like Erin Ijesha and Kajuru Castle in Nigeria appeared to be favorites and we saw a steady increase in visits to ‘unconventional’ places like Rwanda and Morocco.
+Destinations like Erin Ijesha and Kajuru Castle in Nigeria appeared to be favourites and we saw a steady increase in visits to ‘unconventional’ places like Rwanda and Morocco.

 In 2019, we can expect this trend to continue with some variations.
 So, without further ado, here are my predictions for travel in the new year…